-Understand the HMRC starter checklist, where to find them online and the meaning behind statements A, B and C.
+Understand the HMRC starter checklist, where to find it online and the meaning behind statements A, B and C.

-3. What are the Sections of the P46 Starter Checklist?
+What are the Sections of the Starter Checklist?

 Employee Statement A – This is my first job since 6 April and I’ve not been receiving taxable Jobseeker’s Allowance, Employment and Support Allowance, taxable Incapacity Benefit, State or Occupational Pension.